cottand/web-portfolio/src/assets/markdown/blog/CockroachDBDisasterRecovery.md

 ## How I got there

-My cluster consists of 3 nodes, one per machine and each with a single store, in a flat network.
+My cluster consists of 3 nodes, one per machine and each with a single store.
 I set it up recently, so I was "planning to do backups soon™" (a lie I told myself).
 Even if all nodes shut down, or even if one dies permanently, CockroachDB black magic ensures I can start the nodes again just fine - so I felt in relative safety (relative to running a single PostgreSQL node for example).